lixinzhan/pycom/README.md

 See comments in the files for the usage of the tools.

+_**Note:**_
-_Note: The current version was developed based on BEAMnrc version 2011_
+* _The current version was developed based on BEAMnrc version 2011_
+* _Development under Python3 is in progress.
+Matching BEAMnrc version will be updated too._

 ---

+This version is **under development** based on Python3. **Not finalized yet and for testing only**.
-This version was developed under Python2.
-Here are the steps for setting up a Python2 environment to run this package:
+Here are the steps for setting up a Python3 environment to run this package:

-1. Install a latest Linux OS with Python2.7 included, such as Ubuntu 22.04 or RHEL7/8.
-We use Ubuntu 22.04 as the example here.
+1. Install a latest Linux OS Ubuntu 24.04/26.04 or RHEL9/10.
+We use Ubuntu as the example base OS here.

 2. Set up GIT